Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: LLM4Teach

-\keypoint{Generating uncertainty-aware soft instructions using LLM} In principle, the policy learning from the teacher agent can be taken as a knowledge distillation process.
-As revealed in \cite{hinton2015distilling}, taking account uncertainty in knowledge distillation is beneficial for improving sample efficiency and avoiding severe over-fitting \cite{hinton2015distilling}.
-Therefore, we consider three ways to let the LLM provide uncertainty-aware soft instructions to the student agent.

-Specifically speaking, when the student agent sends an observation of the state $s$ to the teacher agent, the teacher agent provides a soft decision or instruction $\pi_T(\cdot | s)$ in the following manner:
+The process of the student agent learning policies from the teacher agent can be seen as distilling important task-related knowledge from the LLM agent.
+As demonstrated in \cite{hinton2015distilling}, incorporating uncertainty into knowledge distillation can improve sample efficiency and prevent model over-fitting.
+Consequently, we propose having the LLM offer uncertainty-aware soft instructions to the student agent.
+When the student agent sends a text description $c(s)$ to the teacher agent, the teacher agent responds by providing a soft decision $\pi_T(\cdot | s)$, i.e., a distribution over available options, in the following way:

 where $Pr_{\text{LLM}}(k|c(s))$ represents the probability of the LLM teacher selecting the $k$th option given the textual description $c(s)$ of the current state $s$, and $\pi_k(\cdot | s)$ denotes the policy associated with the $k$th option.

-We consider three methods for calculating $Pr_{\text{LLM}}(k|c(s))$: \begin{itemize} \item \textbf{Statistical estimates}: Similar to \cite{wang2022self}, we query the LLM multiple times with the same prompt to estimate the probability of each decision. \item \textbf{Prompt design}: By requesting the LLM to output the probability associated with its decision through prompt design. \item \textbf{Softmax of logits}: Similar to the work described in \cite{carta2023grounding,ahn2022can}, we calculate the logits of the relevant words, such as 'explore' or 'pick', in the output of the LLM agent.
-After obtaining the logits, we apply the Softmax function to convert them into probabilities. \end{itemize} Compared to the \textbf{Softmax of logits} method, which requires calculating the logits word by word, the other two methods are relatively easier to implement.
-In our experiments, we mainly utilized the \textbf{Statistical Estimates} approach.
-For more details, refer to Appendix~\ref{sec: appendix_uncertainty}.
+To estimate the uncertainties $Pr_{\text{LLM}}(k|c(s))$ in our experiments, we query the LLM multiple times with the same prompt to estimate the probability of each decision, similar to \cite{wang2022self}.
+An alternative approach is to access the logits of tokens relevant to option plans and convert them into probabilities \citep{carta2023grounding,ahn2022can}.
+We conduct an ablation study on these two approaches in subsection~\ref{sec: ablation}.